 Estimated time commitment:

 This position has a two-year commitment.
 There are 12 Board of Director meetings per year, one each month of approximately one and one-half to two hours, for which the Member-at-Large is expected to attend and contribute to discussions.
-Every third month, instead of the regular meeting, there is a two and one-half to three hours teleconference Board of Directors meeting in its place, with the 4th being at the Annual Conference in the Fall.
+Every third month, instead of the regular meeting, there is a two and a half-hour teleconference with the committee leadership.
+The board also typically meets in-person the day before the annual meeting for 4 to 6 hour session.
 There are periodic ad hoc meetings or assignments that may vary in responsibility and time commitment.
 On the average, there is approximately 6-8 hours a month commitment.